OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 ## Introduction

-Journalists are starting to use AI (artificial intelligence) and LLMs (large language models) in their work.
+Journalists are starting to use AI in their work.
 They could be using them for research, audio transcription, translation, and many other things.
 AI tools are new, and many of them are not yet ready to deal with highly sensitive information such as source names or confidential research.

+(There are several different AI technologies, the most prominent of which are large language models (LLM), which power tools such as chatbots.
+For the sake of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for purposes of clarity.)

 This chapter will cover: